farmera/sare_grant/spectral_indices.md

 2. Add all NIR values in each pixel to all the Red values.
 3. Calculate the ratio between the calculated difference (the numerator) and the calculated sum (the denominator).

+Performing the above calculations creates a third value between 0 and 1.

-Calculating NDVI requires first creating and manipulating separate images (i.e. pixel arrays) one of which contains light from the red band and the other from the NIR band.
+Thus calculating NDVI requires first creating and manipulating separate images (i.e. pixel arrays) one of which contains light from the red band and the other from the NIR band.
 The 'index' is the ratio of differences and sums of these two narrow bands calculated separately over many individual pixels.
 A ratio is taken in order to _normalize_ these values with the effect that this binds them between -1 and 1.
 Plant NDVI values can range from 0 to 1 but usually lie somewhere between 0.2 and 0.8.